MicrosoftDocs/well-architected/well-architected/services/networking/azure-application-gateway.md

 -->

-Explore the following table of recommendations to optimize your \<product> configuration for \<pillar>.
+Explore the following table of recommendations to optimize your Application Gateway configuration for Performance efficiency.

 | Recommendation | Benefit |
 |--------|----|